-Law Dude, Ray Flavin, represents drivers that have been charged with DUI in Bull Valley and McHenry County Illinois.
-His law offices are located across the street from the McHenry County Courthouse in Woodstock, IL.
+Law Dude, Ray Flavin, represents drivers that have been charged with DUI in McHenry County Illinois.
+His law offices are located across the street from the McHenry County Courthouse in Woodstock.

 PS: I guess Woodstock Crimestoppers is now defunct so there is a spot there to form a “non-profit” (you’re welcome)